 The places on offer are unfilled vacancies rather than ‘extra seats’, and if you get your place at university through Clearing, you won't be treated any differently in class to students who were accepted the first time round.
 You may find that there is less availability when it comes to things like accommodation though - check out our guide ‘Results Day and Clearing: What should you do after you accept a place?’ for more information.

-If you apply through Clearing or Adjustment, universities will make you offers over the phone, via email, livechat, or social media, then confirm them in writing.
+If you apply through Clearing, universities will make you offers over the phone, via email, livechat, or social media, then confirm them in writing.
 While you can chat with as many universities as you like, you can only accept one offer on UCAS Track, so do your research before you start!

-The aim behind all three processes are essentially the same - they’re an opportunity for you to find the course or university that suits you best.
+The aim behind these processes are essentially the same - they’re an opportunity for you to find the course or university that suits you best.
 There are differences between who is eligible though, what they’re eligible for, and when they can apply:

 If you don’t receive any offers at all or your application is rejected, you can approach universities one at a time between 25th February and 4th July to try to secure an offer.
 You can do this again and again until you are offered a place you’re happy with, so don’t be discouraged if your first choice doesn’t pan out!
 You don’t have to use this service though - you can wait until Clearing opens on the 5th July, or until after you receive your results.